nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Filter tasks by team member: `tasksof`

 Your team member privately tells you that he has been assigned too much tasks in this team project.
-Fortunately, you can see how many tasks each team member is assigned in your teams with `tasksof` command.
-First, identify the index number of the team member in the member list of the [current team section](#current-team-section).
-If you are not able to find the member visibly, refer to [find member command](#finding-a-member-find-member) on how you can find that member easily.
-Next, key in `tasksof <MEMBER_INDEX>` to the tasks that are assigned to that member!
+Fortunately, you can see how many tasks each team member is assigned in your teams with the `tasksof` command.

-The `tasksof` command allows you view the specific tasks assigned to a specified member.
+The `tasksof` command allows you to view the specific tasks assigned to a specified member.
 The tasks that are assigned to that member will be shown in the task list of the [current team section](#current-team-section).

 Let us run through an example on how to assign tasks to your team members.

 Suppose you want to check the tasks being assigned to `Alex Yeoh`.

 Firstly, identify the index number of `Alex Yeoh` in the application (1 in the image below).
+If you are not able to find the member visibly, refer to [find member command](#finding-a-member-find-member) on how you can find that member easily.

 Then, enter the command `tasksof 1`.

 If done successfully, you should see the all tasks that `Alex Yeoh` is assigned.
-It should show up under in the task list of the [current team section](#current-team-section).
+It should show up under in the task list of the [current team section](#current-team-section) as shown below.

 ![Tasks Of Example](images/TasksOfExample.png)